-I have been consistently saying to all readers of this blog, that I am an born-again Christian, or let’s say, evangelical, and I am not ashamed of this faith.
-Dinagyang is a highly-Roman Catholic celebration.
+I have been consistently saying to all readers of this blog that I am a born-again Christian, or let’s say, evangelical, and I am not ashamed of this faith.
+Dinagyang is a highly Roman Catholic celebration.
 You may ask why I post them here.
-My answer: You will never understand the Philippines’ history without taking in consideration the religion of the majority which exists in the islands for more than 400 years already.
+My answer: You will never understand the Philippines’ history without considering the religion of the majority that exists in the islands for more than 400 years already.

 A Wikipedia account of the Philippines could be found here.
-I am simply sharing you these information as a proud Ilonggo ang Filipino.
+I am simply sharing this information as a proud Ilonggo and Filipino.
 Dinagyang showcases the richness of our culture.

 Now, for Dinagyang:

 This is Dagoy, the mascot of Dinagyang.
 He is the first and only mascot that represents a festival in the Philippines.
 This is one of the first in the Philippines from Iloilo City.
 To know more about the firsts of my beloved city, please click here.